freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-005.md

 ## Description
 <section id='description'>

 The name of the cafe is `Camper Cafe`.
-Add an `h1` element with the capitalized text `CAMPER CAFE` to make it stand out on the page.
+Add an `h1` element with the name of the cafe in capitalized letters to make it stand out.

 </section>